johngodley/redirection/readme.txt

 Tags: post, admin, seo, pages, manage, 301, 404, redirect, permalink Requires at least: 3.2
 Tested up to: 4.1
-Stable tag: 2.3.11
+Stable tag: trunk

 Redirection is a WordPress plugin to manage 301 redirections and keep track of 404 errors without requiring knowledge of Apache .htaccess files.

 == Description ==

 Redirection is a WordPress plugin to manage 301 redirections, keep track of 404 errors, and generally tidy up any loose ends your site may have.
 This is particularly useful if you are migrating pages from an old website, or are changing the directory of your WordPress installation.

+And it's 100% free!

 New features include: